burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. The representation of an object in memory is a sequence of bits.
 The representation does not have to use all the *bits*, but the size of an object is the number of *memory units* of memory it occupies.

 2. The amount occupied by one `char` character is taken as a memory unit.
 The number of bits in a character is specified in the `CHAR_BIT` macro in the C Language.
-All objects of the same type by C and C++ rules occupy the same amount of memory.
+All objects of the same type, according to C and C++ rules, occupy the same amount of memory.
 In practice, however, one char is "always" one byte, i.e., the *8-bit* number.

-3. Computers are classified into two categories in the order of bytes in a word:
+3. Computers are classified into two categories in order of bytes in a word:

     - *Right to left* or *Little - Endian* - the address of a 32-bit word matches the address of its least significant byte (Examples of CPU architectures are Intel x86, Pentium)
     - *From left to right*, or *Big - Endian* - the address of a 32-bit word matches the address of its high-order byte (Motorola).